 A doctor should assess the person to rule out any other conditions that may be causing disturbed sleep.
 These include:

 - sleep apnoea (where breathing stops for a few seconds or minutes during sleep).

 It is also important to be realistic about how much sleep a person will get.
-Older people don't often sleep for more than five to six hours at night, and in people with dementia this will often be spread out over a full 24 hours.
+Older people don't often sleep for more than five to six hours at night.
+In people with dementia, this will often be spread out over a full 24 hours.

 If a person with dementia does have sleep problems, the following tips may help them: